-It is as commendable as it is notable, that our modern systems of education are looking more and more to the training of the hands to work.
+It is as commendable as it is notable, that our modern systems of education are looking more and more to the training of hands to work.
 Useful employment, either of the head or hands, for all classes of society, is absolutely essential to the preservation of good order, public and private morals, and good government.
-It therefore cannot be too strongly urged, that in the education of Indian youth the primary aim should be to train the hands to work, and to impress upon them the absolute importance of useful labor to insure their well-being and happiness, as well as the ability to properly converse, read, write, and calculate.
+It therefore cannot be too stongly urged, that in the education of Indian youth the primary aim should be to train the hands to work, and to impress upon them the absolute importance of useful labor to insure their well-being and happiness, as well as the ability to properly converse, read, write, and calculate.

-The following are some of the vacant posts, with barracks and quarters, which may be used for school purposes, as proposed by this bill, named by the Adjutant-General, to wit: Fort Bridger, Wyoming; Carlisle Barracks, Pennsylvania; Fort Craig, New Mexico; Fort Cummings, New Mexico; Forts Hooker and Larned, Kansas; Fort Marion, Florida; Fort Rice, Dakota; Fort Sedgwick, Colorado; and Camp Stambaugh, Wyoming.
+The following are some of the vacant posts, with barracks and quarters, which may be used for school purposes, as proposed by this bill, named by the Adjutant-General to wit: Fort Bridger, Wyoming; Carlisle Barracks, Pennsylvania; Fort Craig, New Mexico; Fort Cummings, New Mexico; Forts Harker and Larned, Kansas; Fort Marion, Florida; Fort Rice, Dakota; Fort Sedgwick, Colorado; and Camp Stambangh, Wyoming.
+Is it not wise economy to occupy these government buildings and premises for the

-Is it not wise economy to occupy these government buildings and premises for the objects contemplated, employ (in part) Army officers who are fitted, as teachers and otherwise, in connection with such schools, and to vigorously and adequately provide for and enforce the treaty stipulations recited; thereby not only discharging a solemn government obligation and duty, but speedily accomplishing the education, elevation, and civilization of all the savages in our land?
-It is believed that herein will be found the true solution of the Indian question, and, if adopted and duly executed, a generation will not pass before the use of a standing army to protect our frontiers from Indian raids, depredations, barbarities, and murders will no longer be required neglect it.
+Is it not wise economy to occupy these government buildings and premises for the objects contemplated, employ (in part) Army officers who are fitted, as teachers and otherwise, in connection with such schools, and to vigorously and adequately provide for and enforce the treaty stipulations recited; thereby not only discharging a solemu government obligation and duty, but speedily accomplishing the education, elevation, and civilization of all the savages in our land [†] It is believed that herein will be found the true solution of the Indian question, and, if adopted and duly executed, a generation will not pass before the use of a standing army to protect our frontiers from Indian raids, depredations, barbarities, and murders will no longer be required.

 In view of its treaty obligations and of every consideration of sound public policy, the government can surely afford to enter upon and speedily consummate such a work.
-It cannot afford to longer
+It cannot afford to longer neglect it.